mariana-ribeir/Camera-Processor-ros2/README.md

-# Camera Processor ROS2 Package
+# Camera Processor ROS2 Package.

 This ROS2 package simulates a camera using a video file and publishes frames as ROS2 image messages.
 It also includes a placeholder for vision processing (`processor.py`).